Awning Care & Cleaning and How to Remove your Valance

 - Use a solution of lukewarm water (at least a gallon) and non-detergent soap like Ivory or Dreft, found in the supermarket.
 IF your awning is made from Sunbrella fabric like Otter Creek’s Awnings, you can add 1 cup of bleach to the solution to kill mildew.
 Sunbrella is a color-fast fabric and can handle 100% bleach (don’t worry, we’ve tested this ourselves).

 - Do not overlook small rips or tears.
 Usually they can be handled on site with a repair tape manufactured specifically for different types of fabric.
 We have some available for purchase in our showroom.

 - Wipe down the frame and hood with a sponge and some Simple Green or a similar solution (a rough sponge or detergent may scratch the surface).

 REMOVING THE VALANCE

-Remove the valance of the awning and store it for the winter so it does not get weather beaten.
+Remove the valance of the awning in the fall and store it for the winter so it does not get weather beaten.

 Here are the steps to remove the valance:

 - use a screwdriver to take off the plastic end cap of the front bar.